Bernard Shaw (journalist)

-Bernard Shaw (May 22, 1940 – September 7, 2022) was an American journalist and lead news anchor for CNN from 1980 until his retirement on March 2, 2001.
+Bernard Shaw (May 22, 1940 – September 7, 2022) was an American journalist and lead news anchor for CNN from its launch in 1980 until his retirement on March 2, 2001.
 Prior to his time at CNN, he was a reporter and anchor for WNUS, Westinghouse Broadcasting, CBS News, and ABC News.

 Early life

 Shaw was born in Chicago, Illinois, to Edgar Shaw, a railroad employee and house painter, and Camilla (Murphy) Shaw, a housekeeper.
 He attended the University of Illinois Chicago from 1963 to 1968.
 He served in the United States Marine Corps, including stints in Hawaii and at Marine Corps Air Station Cherry Point, North Carolina, where in 1962 he was a "Message Center" specialist, achieving the rank of Corporal, E-4.
 He exhibited a passionate interest in the print media, clipping articles from newspapers, and often traveled on weekends to Washington, D.C.
 He cultivated an acquaintance with Walter Cronkite and had an interest in baseball.